-Hose, Gloves, Suspenders, Pocket Handkerchiefs, Prayats, Neck Ties, Shirts, Collars, &c.
-1955 Goods made up at short notice.
-None but the best of workmen are employed.
+Hose, Gloves, Suspenders, Pocket Handkerchiefs, ravats, Neck Ties.
+Shirts, Collars, &c.
+Goods made up at short notice.
+None but he best of workmen are employed.
 Custom work taken in as by any other tailor, and made up sub stantially and neatly.
-Persons wishing to get any other tailor to make up their goods can buy their from us, as enoup and as reasonable as at any other
+Persons wishing to get any other tailor to make up their goods can buy them from us, as enoup and as reasonable as at any other establishment in the county.

 Cutting done at all times.
 Fashions regularly received.
+Terms,

-Terms, Cash or short time to prompt paying customers.
+Cash or short time to prompt paying customers HAUS & BRADLEY.

-HAUS & BRADLEY.
-P. S. We have also a LIVERY Estab'ishment, and are prepared to hire, at all times HORSES, BUGGIES and WAGONS.
+P. S. We have also a LIVERY Establishment, and re prepared to hire at all times HORSES, BUGGIES and WAGONS.
 Good Drivers furnished when desired.
+Terms for

-Terms for hire, Casn.
-Greeneastle, April 29, 1862.
+Greencastle, April 29, 1862.

-Keep a Look Out FOR
+Keep a Look Out FOR GEORGE A. BERT'S

-GEORGE A. BERT'S TEES LOVE CULA TOUR STEE East Baltimore street, three doors east of A. L. Irwin & Son's Hardware Store
+ච්රීඩ්පි වර්ජප ලැරිය එරර්ල අවවර් East Baltimore street, three doors east of A. L. Irwin & Son's Hardware Store

-EORGE A. BERT takes pleasure in informing his friends and the public generally, that he has opened a new Boot and Shoe Shop, in the room formerly occupied by John Bert, where he will be prepared at all times, to manufacture Ladies'.
-Gen tlemens' and Boys Boots and Shoes, at the shortest notice, and upon the most reasonable terms.
+GEORGE A. BERT takes pleasure in informing his friends and the public generally, that he has opened a new Boot and Shoe Shop, in the room formerly occupied by John Bert, where he will be prepared at all times, to manufacture Ladies', Gen tlemens' and Boys Boots and Shoes, at the shortest notice, and upon the most reasonable terms.
 He feels confident his work will give satisfaction.
-Greencastle, April 9, 1861-tf the Sexual Organs.
+Greencastle, April 9, 1861-tf ed by special endowment, for the Relief of the Sick and Distressed, afflicted with virulent and Epidemic Diseases, and especially for the Cure of Diseases of the Sexual Organs.